Judge approves $85 billion AT&T-Time Warner deal

-A federal judge ruled on Tuesday that AT&T can move forward with its $85 billion acquisition of Time Warner.
+A federal judge handed AT&T a sweeping victory on Tuesday and approved its $85 billion acquisition of Time Warner, a deal that promises to reshape the media industry.

-Judge Richard Leon of the US District Court for the District of Columbia said at a hearing that he has found, after a six-week trial, that the deal does not violate antitrust law and can proceed.
+After a six-week trial, Judge Richard Leon ruled that the government had failed to prove that the deal violates antitrust law.

-Leon discouraged the government from asking him to put his own ruling on hold pending appeal, and said that if asked he would deny a stay.
-"I hope the government has the wisdom and courage" not to seek a stay, he said.
+Using unusually strong language, he discouraged the Justice Department from asking him to put the ruling on hold while they consider an appeal.
+He said such a request would be "manifestly unjust" because it would have the effect of killing the acquisition.

 CNN is owned by Time Warner (TWX).